bigchaindb/bigchaindb/docs/server/source/schema/transaction.rst

 --------

 User provided transaction metadata.
-This field may be ``null`` or may contain an object with freeform metadata.
+This field may be ``null`` or may contain an non empty object with freeform metadata.